 Mavis is an exceptional character.
 One who relies on her wits and profound knowledge of the world to muscle her way around with the big boys.
 She is still young, and that is perfectly reflected in her still-maturing ideals.
 She is a bit naive, despite seeming like a bonafide genius.
 I thought that this last episode would finally answer the question about Mavis’ friend and how she’s clearly another one of her illusions brought to life.
 It seems like we as an audience should know this, and it’s just waiting for the harrowing revelation to actually rear its ugly head to Mavis herself.
 I still deeply prefer Mavis over Natsu as a main character, although I do miss Happy’s adorable quips.

 Haikyuu was in the middle of a long training arc last time I wrote about it.
 I don’t mean that in a bad way.
-The team that works on Haikyuu effortlessly makes the training feel rewarding, but nothing could replace the actual games.
-The competition of the court.
-The collision of youthful spirits in a beautifully represented sport.
-I have gone through two of the games so far, and both of them were highly detailed.
+The team behind this anime effortlessly makes the training feel rewarding, but nothing could replace the actual games.
+The competition of the court, and the collision of youthful spirits in a beautifully represented sport has long been Haikyuu’s most prevalent high point.
+This season has gone through two of the games so far, and both of them were highly detailed, and immensely satisfying.
+But anyone watching Haikyuu for this long knows that this is par for the course.

-The latest game was between Wakutani, and this was the more dramatic of the two, starting with the first serious injury on the court, and in the anime series, thus far.
+The latest game was between Wakutani, and this was the more dramatic of the two because it involved the first serious injury on the court, and in the whole anime series, thus far.
 As a side note, my friend was hyping this moment up because I told him I love the underlying sense of tragedy that Kuroko’s Basketball has.
 Perhaps, he shouldn’t have hyped it up.
 This injury wasn’t near as depressing as a friendship crumbling into pieces turning them into tragic shadows of their former selves, which is Kuroko’s Basketball’s sentimental structure.
-Anyways, this game was a battle of captains.
-With our captain injured, Karasuno had to rely on their back up and this instantly created an overwhelming state of nervousness for him.
-On the other hand, the opposing captain was a perfectly composed, charismatic leader which only doubled the nerves of Karasuno’s captain.
+Anyways, this game was a battle between the captains.
+With home team’s captain injured, they had to rely on their back up captain and this instantly created an overwhelming state of nervousness for him.
+On the other hand, the opposing captain was a perfectly composed, charismatic leader which only served to double the amount of nerves Karasuno’s captain was dealing with.
 Watching this shivering wreck of a player earn his confidence with sheer mental fortitude was a terrific way to keep the game flowing.

 The games have only been getting better, so my hopes are high for the next opponent.
 By always focusing on the team, this anime assures that no main character gets overshadowed for too long.
 It prides itself on demonstrating that every player has a reason for being and a role on the team.
 I got a little bit of the dramatic edge I was hoping for with the unnerved captain and the player injury, and I would definitely appreciate more gripping content like that.
 Sometimes Haikyuu is a bit too happy, but that barley qualifies as a complaint.
 Just keep bringing me Hinata’s war cries and crazy quick spikes!